latolukasz/beeorm-doc/docs/guide/crud.md

 </code-group>

-If entity has  [FakeDelete field](/guide/entity_fields.html#fake-delete) then above methods works differently.
+If entity has  [FakeDelete field](/guide/entity_fields.html#fake-delete) then above methods work differently.
 Instead of deleting rows from table special update query is executed:

 <code-group>